massmux/zicrypt/README.md

 gpg recursive folders encryptor suitable to be used with cloud storage services!

- NB: still in embional stage, do not use
+ NB: still in embrional stage, do not use